(Bonds) Security deposits

 Accounts holding security deposits

-The Act does not specify a special type of bank account required to hold a tenant’s security deposit.
+The Retail Leases Act 2003 does not specify a special type of bank account required to hold a tenant’s security deposit.

 Some banks may have special products for the purposes of holding security deposits, however, most banks can accommodate the landlord’s requirements.